syncfusion-content/maui-docs/MAUI/CheckBox/Visual-Customization.md

 {% endtabs %}

 ## Content spacing
-This feature allows users to adjust the content spacing in the [`SfCheckBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html) control.
+The `ContentSpacing` property is used to adjust the content spacing in the [`SfCheckBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html) control.

 {% tabs %}
 {% highlight xaml %}